Gaming, Adtech, and Events: Saudi Arabia's Emerging Media Landscape

 The outlook on digital advertising seems exceptionally positive and brimming with potential.
 By 2030, digital advertising spend is projected to account for 91% of the total market.

-For global brands and SMEs, the evolution of adtech presents major growth opportunities.
-This is particularly relevant as e-commerce keeps accelerating, prompting Saudi businesses to quickly expand their online presence and reshape customer experience.
+For Saudi brands and SMEs, the evolution of adtech presents major growth opportunities.
+This is particularly relevant as e-commerce keeps accelerating, prompting businesses to quickly expand their online presence and reshape customer experience.

-This shift opens up ample opportunities for global digital advertisers amid strong growth in demand for hyper-personalized campaigns that offer the right consumer the right message at the right time.
+This shift opens up ample opportunities for global digital advertisers amid strong growth in demand for hyper-personalized campaigns that offer localized, tailored messaging at the right time.

 Global adtech players are taking note.
 Teads, supported by AstroLabs’ in-market expertise, has entered Saudi Arabia to offer advanced ROI-driven advertising solutions.